 Our students stay active in the community and the school through events hosted by our many Wagner student groups.

-Wagner's international students currently come from: Albania, Argentina, Armenia, Austria, Australia, Bangladesh, Belgium, Cameroon, Canada, Chile, Colombia, France, Ghana, India, Israel, Italy, Ivory Coast, Jamaica, Japan, Kazakhstan, Kenya, Latvia, Lithuania, Malaysia, Mexico, Netherlands, New Zealand, P R China, Philippines, Poland, Republic Of Korea, Russia, Rwanda, Sierra Leone, Singapore, Taiwan, Turkey, Ukraine and the United Kingdom.
+Wagner's international students currently come from: Albania, Argentina, Armenia, Austria, Australia, Bangladesh, Belgium, Cameroon, Canada, Chile, Colombia, France, Ghana, India, Israel, Italy, Ivory Coast, Jamaica, Japan, Kazakhstan, Kenya, Latvia, Lithuania, Malaysia, Myanmar, Mexico, Netherlands, New Zealand, P R China, Philippines, Poland, Republic Of Korea, Russia, Rwanda, Sierra Leone, Singapore, Taiwan, Turkey, Ukraine and the United Kingdom.